Fejiro-A/webdev-project/README.md

 ## Special Instructions for Execution

-// baseplate incase there is something needed, will be deleted otherwise//

 It is important that users have the neccessary requirements installed properly on their system to run our app and all of it's features.
 Here is a list of requirements that our app needs:

 - MongoDB
 - Mongosh
-- visual studio code
+- Visual Studio Code
-- Live server extension for visual studio code
+- Live Server extension for Visual Studio Code

 ## How to Execute the Application

-1. Launch a server using mongoDB
+1. Launch a server using MongoDB on port 27017
-2. Open the project using visual studio code
+2. Open the project using Visual Studio Code
 3. In the terminal, navigate to the web_api folder and enter "node index.js"
-4. Open the login page or sign up page with live server extension for visual studio code
+4. Open the login page or sign up page with Live Server extension for Visual Studio Code

 ## Demonstration